Storage Sheds Buyer's Guide & Other Shed Information

 Other Styles of Sheds

-Flat roof sheds are another popular style of shed available.
+Flat roof sheds are another popular style of outside storage shed available.
 These sheds feature a flat roof that rises only enough to allow for water run-off.
 Featuring a boxy look, these sheds are often made of the same materials on both the sides and the roof allowing for easy maintenance.

 Frame and Siding Types